 If you’re like most Americans, the second neighborhood sounds more appealing to you.
 In a recent survey by the American Planning Association, when people were asked what made an ideal community, the top answer was having locally owned businesses nearby.

 Unfortunately, it’s tough these days for local businesses to stay open.
-They face stiff competition from big-box chain stores, as well as from online retailers, which can usually offer lower prices and a larger selection.
-If you want to see your town’s local businesses survive and prosper, the best thing you can do is go the extra mile – or more accurately, stay close to home – to shop there.
+They face stiff competition from big-box chain stores as well as from online retailers, which may offer lower prices and a larger selection.
+If you want to see your town’s local businesses survive and prosper, the best thing you can do is go the extra mile – or more accurately– stay close to home – to SHOP LOCAL.

 A Stronger Local Economy.
 Local businesses hire local workers.
 In addition to staff for the stores, they hire local architects and contractors for building and remodeling, local accountants and insurance brokers to help them run the business, and local ad agencies to promote it.
 They’re also more likely than chain stores to carry goods that are locally produced, according to the American Independent Business Alliance.
-All these factors together create a “multiplier effect,” meaning that each dollar spent in a local store can bring as much as $3.50 into the local economy.
-By contrast, large chain stores tend to displace more local jobs than they create because they often drive local retailers out of business.
+All these factors together create a “multiplier effect,” meaning thateach dollar spent in a local store can bring as much as $3.50 into the local economy.

 A Closer Community.
 Shopping at local businesses gives neighbors a chance to connect with each other.
 It’s easier to get to know someone you see often at a local coffeehouse than someone you only wave to on your way in and out of your house.
 Knowing your neighbors makes it possible to exchange favors, such as pet-sitting or sharing tools.

 A Great Place to Live.
-The last factor is more difficult to measure than the others, but it’s just as important: Local businesses simply make your town a better, more interesting place to live.
+This last factor is more difficult to measure than the others, but it’s just as important: Local businesses simply make your town a better, more interesting place to live.
 One suburban housing development looks much like another, but a town center with thriving local businesses has a feel that’s all its own.
 Local eateries, bars, bookstores, food markets, pharmacies, and gift shops all combine to give a place its unique character.
 This is what we see in so many Tampa Bay communities!

 There are many ways to support businesses in your area.
 For instance, if you have a local hardware store, you could look there first when you need anything for your house, instead of heading down to the big-box home improvement store.
 Most towns have at least a couple of local restaurants or bars, so choosing these places when you eat out is another way to support your local economy.
 You can also buy your produce from a local farmers’ market or shop for clothes at a local boutique.

 To learn more about local businesses in your area, set aside a day to explore your town and see what it has to offer.
-Since part of the benefit of shopping local comes from being able to run errands on foot, leave your car at home and focus on the area within walking distance, if possible.
+Since part of the benefit of shopping local comes from being able to run errands on foot, leave your car at home and focus on the area within walking distance (or park nearby), if possible.

-Once you’ve identified local businesses in your area, the next step is to make shopping at them part of your usual routine.
-This can be a challenge if you’re on a tight budget, since local businesses often can’t match the low prices of big-box stores.
+Once you have identified local businesses in your area, the next step is to make shopping at them a part of your routine schedule.

 A final way to shop locally for your groceries is through a food co-op.
 A co-op is a grocery store that’s owned jointly by the people who shop there, so joining one gives you a say in what the store sells and how it’s run.
 Joining a co-op and attending its meetings is a way to meet and interact with your neighbors.
 And since most co-ops specialize in food that’s locally produced, including organic foods, it’s a way to support local growers especially if you live here Destination Tampa Bay, Florida!

-Information for “Supporting Your Local Economy” was given by many sources including the Farmer’s Market Coalition, American Farmland Trust, The environmental Protection Agency, Cambridge Journal, American Independent Business Alliance and Money Matters.
-Destination Publication will continue to be involve with educating and promoting businesses in the many months and years to come.
+Information for “Supporting Your Local Economy” was given by many sources including the Farmer’s Market Coalition, American Farmland Trust, The Environmental Protection Agency, Cambridge Journal, American Independent Business Alliance and Money Matters.
+Destination Publications will continue to be involve with educating and promoting businesses in the many months and years to come.
 So, check back often for updates on our plans!